 For designs using the Memory IP core, the core provides the clock source, and the primary clock from the board oscillator must be connected directly to the Memory IP core.
-For more information, see Designing with the Memory IP Core in Chapter 5.
+For more information, see Chapter 5: Designing with the Memory IP Core.

 The Memory IP core can generate up to five additional clocks (Memory IP core for UltraScale devices can generate only four additional clocks), which you can use for resetting the design as needed.
-For designs that contain a Memory IP core, ensure that the primary onboard clock is connected to memory controller, and then use the user clock (ui\clock or the ui\addn\clk\x) as additional clock sources for the rest of the design.
+For designs that contain a Memory IP core, ensure that the primary onboard clock is connected to memory controller, and then use the user clock ( $ui_clock$ or the $ui_addn_clk_x$ ) as additional clock sources for the rest of the design.